aaronpowell/aaronpowell.github.io/src/documents/posts/2010-09-30-javascript-singleton.md

---- cson
+---
   title: "JavaScript functions that rewrite themselves for a Singleton pattern"
   metaTitle: "JavaScript functions that rewrite themselves for a Singleton"
   description: "Time for more crazy JavaScript, functions that can rewrite themselves!"
   revised: "2010-10-01"
   date: "2010-09-30"
-tags: ["javascript","web"]
+  tags:
+    - "javascript"
+    - "web"
   migrated: "true"
-urls: ["/javascript-singleton"]
+  urls:
+    - "/javascript-singleton"
-summary: """
+  summary: ""

-"""
 ---
 Recently I was building a JavaScript application which was quite complex and involved a bit of server interaction with some AJAX requests.
 The AJAX was just doing some one-time data loading, and the reason I was using AJAX was to lazy-load some of the information on the page.